 Malaysian court orders AirAsia to pay airport operator millions in service charges

-KUALA LUMPUR: The Kuala Lumpur High Court has ordered low-cost carrier AirAsia to pay the country's airport operator RM40.73 million (US$990,000) for unpaid passenger service charges (PSC), which the airline refused to collect for six months last year.
+KUALA LUMPUR: The Kuala Lumpur High Court has ordered low-cost carrier AirAsia to pay the country's airport operator RM40.73 million (US$9.90 million) for unpaid passenger service charges (PSC), which the airline refused to collect for six months last year.

 In a filing to Bursa Malaysia on Thursday (Jul 18), Malaysia Airports Holdings (MAHB) said AirAsia must also pay RM972,381 in late payment charges to Malaysia Airports (Sepang) (MA Sepang), a wholly-owned subsidiary of MAHB.